How to Get a Business Loan in 5 Easy Steps

 Each lender has specific business loan requirements, often outlined on their website.
 In general, you can expect lenders to review the following criteria when applying for small business financing:

-• Annual revenue: Many lenders require a reliable income stream for small business financing.
-Annual minimums can be as low as $36,000 and go up to $480,000.
-If your revenue is lower, consider applying for business credit cards or microloans.
+- Annual revenue: Many lenders require reliable income for small business financing.
+Annual minimums can range from $36,000 to $480,000 or higher.

-• Collateral and/or personal guarantee: Collateral, such as real estate, equipment or cash, reduces a lender’s risk with secured business loans.
+- Collateral and/or personal guarantee: Secured business loans reduce a lender’s risk by requiring collateral, such as real estate, equipment or cash.
 If you default, the lender can repossess your collateral as a form of payment.
 A personal guarantee might also be required, allowing a lender to seize your personal assets if you fail to repay the debt.

-• Repayment terms: Most lenders limit your loan to 30% of your annual revenue to ensure you can manage repayments.
-Note that some lenders require weekly or even daily repayments, so review your business budget in advance to ensure you can manage the payments.
-Use LendingTree’s business loan calculator to estimate your potential borrowing limit.
+- Repayment terms: Most lenders limit your loan to 30% of your annual revenue to ensure you can manage payments.
+Note that some lenders require weekly or even daily repayments, which could be a strain on your business’s budget.

 Banks, credit unions and online lenders offer various types of small business financing.
-Here are some lenders to consider, including details on how each type of lender works.
+Here are some types of lenders to consider, including details on how each type works.

 Traditional banks

-Traditional banks offer a range of small business products, including term loans, commercial real estate loans, lines of credit, business credit cards and SBA loans.
+Traditional banks offer a range of small business products, including term loans, commercial real estate loans, lines of credit, business credit cards, SBA loans and more.

 While traditional banks tend to offer the most competitive business loan interest rates, they usually have stricter criteria and a longer application process than alternative lenders.
 Criteria typically include at least two years in operation, collateral and consistent revenue.